hphelion/documentation/devplatform/helion/user/services/data-services.html.md

 ### Using Tunnel[](#using-tunnel "Permalink to this headline")

-The `helion tunnel` command is an alternative method for accessing database services.
+The *helion tunnel* command is an alternative method for accessing database services.
 The command creates a small Ruby application which proxies database requests over HTTP.
-This is the standard method for database access in Cloud Foundry, but tends to be slower than using `dbshell`:
+This is the standard method for database access in Cloud Foundry, but tends to be slower than using *dbshell*.

-To create or use a tunnel:
+To create or use a tunnel, execute the command:

-    $ helion tunnel <servicename>
+    helion tunnel <servicename>

 Depending on the service you are connecting to, a list of options will be provided.
-Here is an example of connecting to a MySQL service:
+Here is an example of a connection to a MySQL service:

-    $ helion tunnel mydb
+    helion tunnel mydb

     Getting tunnel url: OK, at https://tunnel-xxxxx.helion-xxxx.local
     Getting tunnel connection info: OK